Small Steps that Specialty Contractors Can Take To Improve Cash Flow

 What makes real-time cost management so unique is the ability to better connect field and office teams to ensure both are operating off the most accurate and up-to-date information.
 As part of this, a more streamlined change management workflow is possible.
 After all, one of the reasons businesses often see interrupted cash flow is due to delayed change order payments.
 Therefore, accelerating the change management process should be a priority.

-Earlier this year, Procore released a new feature that connected the T&M ticket workflow to the change order workflow, allowing office teams to quickly and easily create a change order request for T&M work verified in the field.
+Last year, Procore released a new feature that connected the T&M ticket workflow to the change order workflow, allowing office teams to quickly and easily create a change order request for T&M work verified in the field.
 “The faster we can secure a formal agreement for work done on a time and material basis, collect verification of the work completed, and submit formal change orders, the more likely we are to invoice and receive due payments for out-of-scope work on projects,” says Sussan Jarvis, Project Manager at A-1 Modular Inc.

 Explore Alternative Material Financing Options